 Ownership of Community Property

-If Texas real estate is characterized as community property, it becomes subject to the Texas rules regarding division or distribution of community property.
-These rules apply in two contexts: divorce and death.
+If Texas real estate is community property, it becomes subject to the Texas rules regarding division or distribution of community property.
+These rules apply in two contexts: Divorce and death.

 Treatment of Community Property on Divorce

 In a divorce proceeding, the court will order a “just and right” division of the couples’ community property.
 Because it is up to the court to determine what is “just and right,” the ultimate division of a divorcing couple’s community property may not be an equal split.
 If the court believes that one spouse is entitled to more, that spouse will receive more.

 Treatment of Community Property on Death of a Spouse